-22 Educating a student offsite
+23. Educating a student offsite

 The Academy takes the safeguarding of its students and teachers very seriously.
-There may be occasions where the Academy needs to exercise discretion in terms of where a student receives his or her education.
+There may be occasions where the Academy needs to exercise discretion in terms of where a student receives their education.
 To this end, the Academy may elect to find alternative locations for the provision of a student's education, if it is deemed that in so doing, the safety and wellbeing of either students or teachers is enhanced.

-23 Uniform & Appearance
+24. Uniform & Appearance

-23.1 Injustice, discrimination and intolerance go against the core tenets of the Mossbourne Federation ethos.
+Injustice, discrimination and intolerance go against the core tenets of the Mossbourne Federation ethos.